samuel-book/samuel_shap_paper_1/introduction/odds_prob.md

 # Probability, odds, and Shap values (log odds shifts)

 Many of us find it easiest to think of the chance of something occurring as a probability.
 For example, there might be a probability of 10% that it will rain today.
-That is the same as saying there will be one rainy day out of ten days for days with this probability of rain.
+That is the same as saying there will be one rainy day out of ten days for days with this given probability of rain.

 In our stroke thrombolysis model, Shap values tell us how knowing something particular about a patient (such as 'Is their stroke caused by a clot or a bleed?') adjusts our prediction of whether they will receive thrombolysis or not.

-This is made a little more complicated for us because Shap usually outputs a *log odds shift*.
-It is useful for us to see how those relate to probabilities, and get a sense of how significant Shap values in the range of 0.5 to 5 (or -05 to -5) are, as that is a common range of Shap values that we will see in our models.
+This is made a little more complicated for us because Shap is usually reported as a *log odds shift*.
+It is useful for us to see how those relate to probabilities, and get a sense of how significant Shap values in the range of 0.5 to 5 (or -0.5 to -5) are, as that is a common range of Shap values that we will see in our models.

 ## Probability